jefdewitt/jekyll_portfolio/_posts/2017-02-28-gulp-is-great.markdown

 date:   2017-02-28 09:32:11 -0400
 categories: jekyll upda
 ---
 You've probably already heard of Gulp.
 But if you haven't, here's the rundown.
 Gulp.js is a task runner for development.
 It allows you to automate bunches of tasks that you would otherwise have to perform manually.
-From concatenating and uglifying files to automagically refreshing the browser on file saves, Gulp runs tasks so you don't have to.
+From concatenating and uglifying files to automagically refreshing the browser on file saves, Gulp runs tasks so you don't have to.//

-\\

 {% include image.html url="/images/gulp.png" description="" %}{: .float--right }